mitch11223/Applying-Genetic-Algorithms-to-Optimize-a-School-Schedule/README.md

   - A LaTeX report detailing the approach, methodology, and results of the class scheduling problem using genetic algorithms.

 - **Pseudocode.txt**:
-  - Provided with the assignment release; not authored by the project contributor.
+  - Provided with the assignment release;